-- Year levels are rostered onto the various areas of the playground to ensure equity in the playground and on the little basketball court. - No kicking games or contesting games are to be played on the corner grass area. - Toys, collector cards or other games should not be brought to school for general play. - Students must get permission from a teacher on duty before going into an area that is out of bounds (e.g. upstairs, garden etc.) - Hats must be worn from 1st September to 31st May.
-Children without a hat must remain in the shade under verandahs or breeze way NO HAT = NO PLAY. - Walk in high traffic areas.
+- Year levels are rostered onto the various areas of the playground to ensure equity in the playground and on the little basketball court. - No ball kicking games or contesting games are to be played on the corner grass area. - Students must get permission from a teacher on duty before going into an area that is out of bounds (e.g. upstairs, garden etc.).